tomalbrc/FayEngine/README.md

 FayEngine is a simple, SDL based, 2D Game Engine.
 It offers:

+- Hardware Acceleration through SDL
-- a Scene-Graph
+- Scene-Graph
-- actions to ease the struggle of managing animations
+- Actions to ease the struggle of managing animations
-- magic
+- LabelNode to display ttf fonts
+- ButtonNode with c++11 std::function and lambda callback fo UserInteraction
+- Node/Scene lifecycle notifications in subclasses

 The main reason I did this was to improve my C++ and my knowledge about Game Engines and probably use it in production one sunny day.